elisehuard/elisehuard.github.io/_posts/2021-11-06-in-favour-of-happy-endings.markdown

 ![All Bette's Stories have happy endings.
 That's because she knows when to stop (from Sandman, Neil Gaiman)](/assets/sandman.jpg)

 I think my younger adult self hadn't quite internalized this fact.
-Oh, I knew it, but I didn't really believe it.
-Many of us have had this moment, whether prompted by a relative's death, or a life-threatening accident or condition: "Shit, this point of view of mine, it will once stop, and my consciousness will be ended forever".
+Oh, I knew it, but I didn't really believe it would happen to me.
+Many of us have had this moment, whether prompted by a relative's death, or a life-threatening accident or condition: "Shit, this point of view of mine, it will once stop, and my consciousness will end forever".
 Once you've had that, it's there to stay, lodged in the back of your head.

 This moment might make you wiser, and can help make life decisions in a lucid way, but I'd argue with my younger self that we don't need to be aware of it all the time.
 The mind is good at shelving things that aren't relevant to the immediate situation, and this is A Good Thing.
 Thinking about death is anxiety inducing, and that ever present anxiety won't really help us manage making the most of the time we have.